Companies that use Salesforce

 Companies are focused on operational excellence and revenue predictability.
 I noticed repeated emphasis on maintaining "high levels of quality, accuracy, and process consistency," "accurate forecasting with plus or minus 5% accuracy," and building "scalable pipeline generation."
 Organizations want to "maximize total revenue" while ensuring "seamless data flow between systems."
 The pain points center on fragmented data, manual processes, and lack of visibility into the full customer journey from lead to renewal.

-👥 What types of companies is most likely to use Salesforce CRM?
+👥 What types of companies use Salesforce?

 Company Characteristics